See the HelloID requirements before continuing.

-If you are an end user, please read our End User Login Guide.
+If you are an end user, please see Manuals for End Users.
 If you are a HelloID administrator, please continue.
 This series of articles will lead you through logging in to HelloID and configuring it for use by your organization.

-Note that the HelloID user interface does not precisely correspond to these categories.
-They are useful for understanding what HelloID can do for you, but features in HelloID often combine several of these concepts at once.
+Note that the HelloID user interface and feature set do not precisely correspond to these categories.
+These categories are useful for understanding the "big picture" of what HelloID can do for you, but features in HelloID often combine aspects of several categories at once.
+For example, user synchronization/management falls—strictly speaking—under the category of Access Management.
+However, it is implicated in almost every other feature of HelloID.
+Similarly, features of Service Automation are often used to automate aspects of Access Management.
+And so on.

 HelloID Provisioning performs user account lifecycle management.